 I was at the Los Angeles jewelry district yesterday and saw a woman with a pair of 2-carats each round diamond studs on her ears.
 They weren’t sparkly.
 They weren’t white.
 They were cloudy and dull.
 Were they just dirty?
 It didn’t look like it.
 I thought about why she may have chosen 2 carats each for earrings versus a sparkly pair of smaller diamonds.
-It prompted me to write a post on my insider’s guide to choosing the perfect diamonds to help my readers avoid her mistake.
+It prompted me to write this post on my insider’s guide to choosing the perfect diamonds to help my readers avoid her mistake.

 There’s a delicate balance of looking at the 4Cs along with other variables before investing in a diamond.
 I believe that to the naked eye and in natural light, a diamond should sparkle, look white and clear when someone sees them from conversation view.
 That’s about 2-3 feet in distance.